-Determining the answer to that question can guide your purchase and lead you to the right one for your pet.
+Determining the answer to that question can guide your purchase and lead you to the right German Shepherd crate.
 German Shepherds are intelligent dogs.
 They are also muscular.
 Even a puppy is going to need a sturdy cage, which we think you should place high on your list of features.

 Crate training can serve different purposes.
 You may choose just to use it as a way to housebreak your pup and transition him into his new home.
 You’ll give him a small enough space that is adequate for sleeping and moving around while keeping it limited to make the process easier.
 This area will become his home turf that he will learn not to soil.